actix/actix-web/actix-web/MIGRATION-4.0.md

 Alternatively, explicitly require trailing slashes: `NormalizePath::new(TrailingSlash::Always)`.

+## Server Settings :warning:

+Until Actix Web v4, the underlying `actix-server` crate used the number of available **logical** cores as the default number of worker threads.
+The new default is the number of [physical CPU cores available](https://github.com/actix/actix-net/commit/3a3d654c).
+For more information about this change, refer to [this analysis](https://github.com/actix/actix-web/issues/957).

+If you notice performance regressions, please open a new issue detailing your observations.

 ## `FromRequest` Trait

 The associated type `Config` of `FromRequest` was removed.
 If you have custom extractors, you can just remove this implementation and refer to config types directly, if required.